From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Experiments

-To do so, we discretize the latent space into a subset $\{\vz_i\}_{i = 1}^N$ and perform evaluations of the decoded policies $\{\pi_{\vz_i}\}_{i = 1}^N$.
+First, we address the first two research questions, that is: To do so, we discretize the latent space into a subset $\{\vz_i\}_{i = 1}^N$ and perform evaluations of the decoded policies $\{\pi_{\vz_i}\}_{i = 1}^N$.
 This allows for a rough estimate of the quality of the policies compressed in the latent manifold.
 Further details on how such discretization was performed are in \Apref{ap:exp}.